 An audience also loves trickster characters.
 There’s an element of Felix getting away with something by pretending to be an orphan when he’s not.
 (At least, he thinks he’s pretending, and we hope so, too.)

-Seven Step Story Structure
+Seven Step Story Structure of Once

 Felix is naive.
 This is going to endanger his life, because if he knew what was good for him, he’d stay where he is, sheltered in the Catholic orphanage in the mountains of Poland.
-Naivety is a pretty common weakness in MG heroes.
+Naivety is a pretty common shortcoming in MG heroes.

 In order to live a good life, Felix must learn the truth of his situation.